VIP Go platform specific

 This code review workflow uses GitHub’s pull request (PR) functionality, and the associated approval workflow for PRs that GitHub provide.

-Instead of pushing directly to the
+Instead of everyone pushing directly to the

 master once the PR has any approval from either the client or VIP team; please wait for approval from a VIP Reviewer before merging the PR to